Before starting this stage you will already have assessed and determined the successful tenderers at the Selection Stage.

 Tender evaluation can only take place once the deadline for tender submissions has passed.
 The time taken to evaluate the returned submissions will vary from project to project.
 This will depend on the complexity and the number of responses received.
 You should aim to provide approximate timescales for this stage as part of the Invitation to Tender (ITT) document.

 The evaluation panel should be able to withstand any scrutiny.
-It is the responsibility of the Organisation to ensure no member has a conflict of interest which would prevent them from making a fair and objective tender assessment or which might give rise to accusations that they were unable to do so.
+It is the responsibility of the Organisation to ensure that no member has a conflict of interest which would prevent them from making a fair and objective tender assessment or which might give rise to accusations that they were unable to do so.

 At the moderation meeting the evaluators come together to agree the final scores.
 The process to agree the final scores must be fully transparent and documented.
 You should evaluate the commercial aspects of the tenders separately, including the Price Evaluation.